 If you still don’t have a clue about what to study, try exploring introductory courses in a variety of fields.
 See what you like, what you don’t, talk to your professors and peers, and don’t feel pressured to declare a major before you’ve developed your interests.
 Conversely, if you’ve already declared a major and know you want to change it, don’t be afraid to switch.
 Many employers value a variety of skills, so having experience in diverse fields often aids in your job search.
 Furthermore, many professions (and graduate schools) are open to individuals with a major outside the industry so long as the candidate has taken the necessary prerequisite courses.

-You may find that it’s easier to start your major selection process by thinking about careers that interest you.
+You may find that selecting a college major is easier if you think about careers that interest you.
 If you’re highly motivated to pursue a specific career, you can plan your course load accordingly.
 But keep in mind that many professionals work in fields unrelated to their college majors and even switch career paths later in life.
 And, as I mentioned earlier, employers often look for candidates with a range of skills and talents, so it never hurts to take classes outside your major.
 Though nothing is set in stone, having professional goals can help you focus your studies.

 Still haven’t found what you’re looking for?
 See what you can find on the internet about common career paths, and look for information about what jobs are available in various fields.
 The U.S. government provides a plethora of information about most every career in its Occupational Outlook Handbook.
 The handbook describes each job in detail, providing education requirements, salary information, a guide on how to find work in that field, and data about the occupation’s outlook (i.e. the number of openings in that field and its expected growth over ten years).
 If you’ve already taken the survey on MyMajors.com, you can use the Occupational Outlook Handbook to decide if a specific industry or profession is right for you.